enkidevs/curriculum/go/intro/variables-and-initialization/variables.md

 [1: Places to declare a variable]

-A variable in **Go** can be declare both at the package level and the function level.
+A variable in **Go** can be declared both at the package level and the function level.

 ```go
 package main